donmccurdy/glTF-Transform/packages/docs/src/lib/pages/extensions.md

 }
 ```

 Internal methods `.get`, `.set`, `.listRefs`, etc. are defined by the [`property-graph`](https://www.npmjs.com/package/property-graph) package, with optional TypeScript support available.
 Custom extensions may customize their public APIs as needed.
 Exhaustive getters and setters are not required, as long as all references are internally routed through the `property-graph` APIs.
-This internal graph ensures that glTF-Transform operations respect extensions' use of resources like Textures and Accessors, and detect when resources are used or unused.
+This internal graph ensures that glTF Transform operations respect extensions' use of resources like Textures and Accessors, and detect when resources are used or unused.

 Because we've defined `this.parentTypes = [PropertyType.NODE];` above, the operation will fail if the end-user attempts to attach the ExtensionProperty to another parent type, such as a Texture.
 Multiple parent types may be defined.
 For resources never referenced by other glTF properties, `parentTypes` may be left empty.